Explore below to learn more about the SDSS telescopes, the SDSS spectrographs, and the SDSS imager.

 The Irénée du Pont Telescope at Las Campanas Observatory

-MaNGA is a galaxy survey which aims to make detailed integral field unit (IFU) resolved spectroscopy measurements of 10,000 nearby galaxies.
-MaNGA uses the eBOSS / BOSS spectrograph, but instead of placing a single fiber on each galaxy, it uses specially-designed hexagonal ferrules to close-pack the circular fibers into hexagonal bundles.
+MaNGA is a galaxy survey which is obtaining detailed integral field unit (IFU) resolved spectroscopy measurements of 10,000 nearby galaxies.
+MaNGA uses the eBOSS / BOSS spectrograph, but instead of placing a single fiber on each galaxy, it uses specially-designed hexagonal ferrulesto close-pack the circular fibers into hexagonal bundles.
 Each MaNGA cartridge contains 17 bundles ranging in size from 19 to 127 fibers, each enabling detailed observations of 17 galaxies simultaneously.
-Additional Information can be found on the Instrumentation section of the MaNGA surveys page.
+Additional Information can be found on the MaNGA fiber feed page.

 MARVELS used a specially-built interferometric spectrograph to obtain high-precision radial velocity measurements of stars looking for exoplanet candidates.
 In contrast to the more traditional high-resolution echelle spectrographs, MARVELS used a new approach to measuring radial velocities.
 The spectrograph is a fiber-fed dispersed fixed-delay interferometer (DFDI), a combination of Michelson interferometer and a medium resolution (R~6,000-10,000) spectrograph, which overlays interferometer fringes on a long-slit stellar spectrum.
 Additional Information can be found on the MARVELS spectrograph page.